diantyapitaloka/PiML-Robustness/README.md

 - A common challenge occurs when the distribution of input features changes while the relationship between features and labels remains constant.
 PiML helps identify these shifts by comparing the statistical properties of training data against real-world inference data.
 - Robustness isn't just about natural noise; it also involves how a model handles intentional, small-scale manipulations of input data.
 You can use PiML to simulate these adversarial attacks to see if your model’s predictions remain stable under pressure.
 - In many industries, sensors or manual data entry can introduce random errors into specific variables.
 PiML allows you to inject synthetic noise into individual features to determine which ones are the primary drivers of model instability.
+- Models often rely on specific decision thresholds that may become "brittle" when data distributions begin to drift.
+Evaluating robustness ensures that a minor shift in data doesn't cause a massive spike in false positives or false negatives.

 ## 🍟🥗🥪 Algorithm Details 🥪🥗🍟
 The robustness test assesses model performance to small changes in the covariate space.
 It proceeds as follows.